johnathantran/casting-react-flask/README.md

 The app features 2 forms that can be dynamically toggled between the Actors view and the Movies view.

+### Setting Environment Variables
+There are 2 files you will need to modify to setup your environment variables correctly.

+1. **config.py**
-Copy the config_template.py file provided, rename to config.py, and fill out the environment variables with the correct information first.
+In the /backend folder, copy the config_template.py file provided, rename to config.py, and fill out the environment variables with the correct database credentials, Auth0 domain, and token.
+The token will be used to configure authorization headers for the Executive Producer role as part of the unit tests in /backend/test_app.py.

+2. **env.js**
+In the /frontend folder, copy the env_template.js file provided, rename to env.js, and fill out the correct Auth0 information (domain and Client ID).

+For the purpose of submitting this app as a capstone project to Udacity, I will be sending both a complete config.py and env.js file separately.

+### Logging In
 To access the application, please login using the Auth0 service with the following provided credentials:
 Here is the login info for the 2 users: